32blit/32blit-sdk/vs/sdl/README.md

 # SDL2 Binaries for Visual Studio Builds

+You will need SDL2 development libraries and the SDL2_image library.

-Download the SDL2 development libraries from the [SDL homepage](https://www.libsdl.org/download-2.0.php).
-You should find the latest version of the VC development libraries (at the time of writing these are SDL2-devel-2.0.10-VC.zip).
+* Download SDL2 development libraries from the [SDL homepage](https://www.libsdl.org/download-2.0.php).
+Here find the latest version of the VC development libraries (at the time of this writing *SDL2-devel-2.0.14-VC.zip*).

-Also, Download the SDL2_image development libraries from the [SDL_image homepage](https://www.libsdl.org/projects/SDL_image/).
-(At the time of writing the latest version is SDL2_image-devel-2.0.5-VC.zip).
+* Download SDL2_image from [here](https://www.libsdl.org/projects/SDL_image/) (*SDL2_image-devel-2.0.5-VC.zip*).

+Extract both into this folder.
+You will need to merge the include/lib directories.

 Once extracted you should ensure the SDL "include" and "lib" directories are directly in `vs/sdl`.
 The tree should look like: